fernandacarrillo08/FernandaCarrilloE.GitHub.io/README.md

 be used to improve the countries such as getting people out of poverty or working towards gender equality.

-# MODELING WITH DATA: ** Tools and techniques for scientific computing **
+# MODELING WITH DATA: Tools and techniques for scientific computing

-The book [Modeling with Data](https://press.princeton.edu/books/hardcover/9780691133140/modeling-with-data) would be very helpful to develop skills in computation.
-Without some kind of computation, having a lot of data is not as useful, being able to clean, prepare, process and analyze the data is key in order to take advantage of all the information available.
+The book [Modeling with Data](https://press.princeton.edu/books/hardcover/9780691133140/modeling-with-data) would be very helpful in developing skills in computation.
+Without some kind of computation, having a lot of data is not as useful.
+Being able to clean, prepare, process, and analyze the data is key in order to take advantage of all the information available.